HPC-SimTools/IPS-framework/doc/user_guides/ensembles.rst

 -----------

 - The method signature indicates ``cores_per_instance`` is not yet fully implemented
-- Ensemble size is limited by available compute resources
-- All ensemble members must use the same basic simulation structure
 - Parameter substitution is limited to simple string replacement

 See Also